Throughout his mixed martial arts career, Tatsumitsu “The Sweeper” Wada has proved he does not know the meaning of the word ‘quit.’

 Facing larger rivals forced Wada to focus on technique, and it paid off.
 He made it all the way to a shot at the DEEP Bantamweight World Title.

-Although he was not successful in his challenge, he soon got the chance to drop a division.
-Enormous success followed as he went 11-1 at flyweight, won the flyweight belt, and defended it twice.
+Although he was not successful in his challenge, he soon got the chance to move down a division.
+Enormous success followed as he went 11-1 at flyweight, won the Deep Flyweight World Title belt twice, and defended it once.
 That earned him the chance to step up to ONE Championship.

 The Next Step

-Martial arts has given the 30-year-old from Tokyo a lot – a career that allows him to provide for his baby daughter who was born just days after his last match in April, and many valuable lessons about how he should live his life.
+Martial arts has given the Tokyo native a lot – including a career that allows him to provide for his baby daughter, and many valuable lessons about how he should live his life.

 “Doing mixed martial arts and being in a karate dojo has taught me to use respectful language to people above me, as well as to my coaches and teachers.
 That’s something that has been useful, even outside of mixed martial arts,” Wada says.